tapdaq/cordova-plugin/README.md

 As of v3.0.0 the source code is now public in this repository, development of this plugin is open to the community and no longer officially supported by Tapdaq.

 ## Installation
-See our [quickstart](https://github.com/tapdaq/cordova-plugin/wiki/Quickstart) guide for instructions on how to integrate the SDK.
+See our [documentation](https://www.tapdaq.com/docs) for instructions on how to integrate the SDK.

 ## Development
 Source code for Tapdaq SDK is in sdk/ directory, all adapters can be found in adapters/ directory.